 Retaining Top Performers

 Hiring new employees is pricey — background checks, IT equipment, training, and other expenses can quickly add up.
 While the cost of onboarding new employees varies by industry and company size, Indeed estimates the cost to hire a new employee ranges from $4,000 to $20,000 for most companies.
-That’s why retaining your top performers is even more critical during financially difficult times.
+That’s why retaining your top performers is critical, especially in financially uncertain times.

 If your employees don’t feel they’re being compensated fairly, they will leave.
 That’s why your business needs to approach employee compensation strategically — and the right resources can help.
 For example, a compensation management solution can help your business use data to ensure your compensation process stays competitive and equitable and that it matches the value each individual brings to your organization.
 Compensation software helps you do this by comparing your pay ranges to both benchmark data and performance management data.